nredick/scripts/README.md

 # Shell Scripts
 A collection of scripts to make life more fun (and easy).
-Clone the repository to use any of the scripts.

 ## Documentation
 __Change the file permissions:__